gugu256/TikTokBot/README.md

-# TikTok Bot
+# YouTube Meme Bot

-Basically a bot that generates a sludge content video from a post of r/AmITheAsshole, then posts it to TikTok, then makes MONEY
+A bot that generates videos from reddi memez